 UKHO experts presented our ‘Navigating the maritime future’ seminar during Posidonia 2022, exploring how the next generation of navigational technologies and marine data solutions will help shipping to meet these era-defining challenges.

-The seminar was presented by UKHO experts Tom Mellor, Channel Technical Partnering Manager and Chris Berkley, Product Manager.
+The seminar was presented by UKHO experts Thomas Mellor, Head of Technical Partnerships, and Chris Berkley, Product Manager.
 They discussed the challenges and opportunities facing the changing maritime industry.

 Explore the seminar topics

 This is a critical time for shipping.
 A technological transformation is unleashing the power of digital navigation, delivering a new generation of data solutions to support safer, more efficient voyages, and advancing the prospect of autonomous shipping.
 The regulatory landscape is responding, with new rules that are growing in complexity.
 Meanwhile, the health of our oceans is becoming critical, as shipping strives to meet its carbon reduction targets, whilst remaining the engine of global trade.

 The UKHO’s Head of Technical Partnerships, Thomas Mellor, and Product Manager, Chris Berkley discussed the following challenges facing the maritime industry:

 What opportunities will the next generation of navigation solutions bring?